Sebastian Inlet State Park

-Visitors stroll the untouched beaches of Sebastian, collecting shells and observing sea turtle nests, or try their luck at fishing from one of the jetties that slice into the Atlantic.
-Calmer waters on the Indian River Lagoon beckon kayakers to explore its wild beauty.
+Visitors stroll untouched beaches, collecting shells and observing sea turtle nests, or try their luck fishing from one of the jetties that slice into the Atlantic.
+Calmer waters on the Indian River Lagoon beckon kayakers to explore wild beauty.

-Two museums provide a history of the area.
-The McLarty Treasure Museum features the history of the 1715 Spanish treasure fleet; the Sebastian Fishing Museum tells the history of the area's fishing industry.
-Three miles of beautiful beaches provide opportunities for swimming, scuba diving, snorkeling, shelling, and sunbathing.
-Canoeing and kayaking in the Indian River Lagoon are also favorite pastimes.
-Visitors can relax with a stroll down the mile-long Hammock Trail.
-Waterfront pavilions and picnic areas are great for family outings.
+Two museums provide area history.
+The McLarty Treasure Museum features the 1715 Spanish treasure fleet while the Sebastian Fishing Museum chronicles history of the area's fishing industry.
 A campground for RVs and tent campers is available along with a boat ramp.

 Check out the latest photo at the North Jetty and get current weather data and real time wind data.
-Updates every 10 minutes.
-Other views available, too.
-(Courtesy of Sebastian Inlet District)
+Updates every 10 minutes (Courtesy of Sebastian Inlet District).

 Plan Your Visit

 Beach at Sebastian Inlet

 More Places You Might Like